The Ocean Hop

-The Ocean Hop is a 1927 animated short subject film, produced by Charles Mintz and George Winkler and directed by Walt Disney.
+The Ocean Hop is a 1927 American animated comedy short film directed by Walt Disney.
 The film was reissued in 1932 by Walter Lantz Productions with added music and sound effects and is the only known surviving version.
 The short entered the public domain in 1955 due to the copyright not being renewed.
+It is the first appearance of Peg Leg Pete in the series.